 - and/or possible deportation from Canada as a result of a conviction

 - Extradition Act offences.

 When you contact Legal Aid Alberta's Legal Services Centre, an assessment will be completed to determine the best service option for your legal issue.
 Legal Aid Alberta will appoint a lawyer to represent you if you fall within our financial eligibility guidelines and your legal issue is within our scope of service.

 Legal Aid Alberta uses a number of criteria when selecting a lawyer to represent you, which may include the severity of the charge and the court location.
-Legal Aid Alberta appoints lawyers from the private bar and the Criminal Resolution Office.
+Legal Aid Alberta may appoint a lawyer from the private bar or a lawyer from our Adult Criminal Law Office.

 Criminal Resolution Office

 Legal Aid Alberta's Criminal Resolution Office provides early resolution to lower-level criminal offences and serve clients throughout Alberta.
 Eligible clients are referred to the Criminal Resolution Office through Legal Aid Alberta's Legal Services Centre.